erikandersson96/portfolio-project-five/README.md

 ### For Store Managers Only!

-If you are logged in as a store manager (admin) on AndWatch's you can then manage all products, blog posts and comments by edit or deleting them.
-You can add new products by clicking on `Product Managment` on the profile. **Important!
+If you are logged in as a store manager (admin) on AndWatch's you can then manage all products, blog posts by edit or deleting them, comments can only be deleted.
+You can add new products or blog posts by clicking on `Product Managment/Blog Managment` on the profile.
+As an adim you can edit/delete products and blog posts, commnets you can only delete.

+**Important!
 Be aware of:** if you press delete on a product, blog post or comment they will be deleted and this action cannot be undone!

 ---